 Why is Distracted Driving so Dangerous?

-Similarly, if a driver daydreams and a pedestrian walks out in the crosswalk, the driver may fail to see the pedestrian crossing.
-When drivers become distracted, they can easily swerve their vehicle into a cyclist riding in the bike lane.
-Distracted driving is a dangerous behavior that puts everyone at risk.
-It’s important to maintain focus on the road, reduce potential distractions, and ensure a safe driving environment for all.
+Similarly, if a driver daydreams and a pedestrian steps into the crosswalk, the driver may fail to see the pedestrian.
+When drivers become distracted, they can easily swerve into a cyclist in the bike lane.

 Paul Miller’s Law, which came into effect on June 5, 2025, defines the use of any interactive mobile device while driving as illegal.
-While the state of Pennsylvania allows talking on your cell phone while driving, the law prohibits all forms of texting and driving.
-This includes sending, reading, or writing a text-based message, email, or similar activities.
+While Pennsylvania allows talking on a cell phone while driving, it prohibits all forms of texting while driving.
+This includes sending, reading, or writing text-based messages, emails, or similar activities.
 Penalties include a $50 fine, court costs, and other fees.

-The law regards this as a primary offense, which means that a police officer can pull you over and issue a citation if they observe you texting, even if you have not committed any other driving violation.
-If an accident occurs because a driver is distracted by his or her cell phone, they are subject to a personal injury claim that could cost them thousands of dollars.
+The law treats this as a primary offense, meaning a police officer can pull you over and issue a citation if they observe you texting, even if you have not committed any other driving violation.
+If an accident occurs because a driver is distracted by their cell phone, they may face a personal injury claim that could cost them thousands of dollars.

 What are the Most Common Injuries Caused by Distracted Driving?

 Distracted driving can result in a variety of injuries, ranging from minor to severe or even fatal.
-The exact nature and severity of the injuries depend on many factors, such as the speed at which the accident occurred, the type of collision, the safety features in the vehicle, and whether the individuals involved were wearing seatbelts.
+The exact nature and severity of the injuries depend on many factors, such as the speed at which the accident occurred, the type of collision, the vehicle’s safety features, and whether the individuals involved were wearing seatbelts.

 Some of the most common injuries victims sustain from distracted driving accidents are: